-The COVID-19 pandemic created uncertainty and challenges on the United States and global economy and some challenges continued through the first quarter of 2021.
+The COVID-19 pandemic created uncertainty and challenges on the United States and global economy and some challenges continued through the third quarter of 2021.
 Since the onset of the pandemic, our top priority remains the health and safety of our employees as most have continued to work from home, in addition to ensuring our customers continue receiving our high-quality, personalized service.
 Our distribution centers continue to remain operational while our safety protocols direct employees onsite to continue to adhere to, and follow, the COVID-19 safety guidelines recommended from the Centers for Disease Control and Prevention (CDC).

 We continue to monitor and proactively mitigate risks in our supply chain because of the global supply chain disruption and port congestion.
-We may incur additional freight costs as well as increased costs relating to workforce shortages, overtime charges, and detention costs at one or more of our distribution centers due to the continued effects of the COVID-19 pandemic.
+We have incurred, and may in the future incur, additional freight and container costs and may also continue to incur increased costs relating to workforce shortages, overtime charges, and detention costs at one or more of our distribution centers due to the continued effects of the COVID-19 pandemic.
 However, the ultimate extent of the effects from the COVID-19 pandemic on the Company, our financial condition, results of operations, liquidity, and cash flows will be dependent on evolving developments which are uncertain and cannot be predicted at this time.
 See the "Risk Factors" section set forth in Part II, Item 1A for further discussion of risks related to COVID-19.